Introduction to the Post on “local colour interactions”

 Other chapters from “What Scientists can Learn from Artists”

-These will be dealing in greater depth with subjects that feature in the volumes on the practice of drawing, painting and creativity.
+These deal in greater depth with subjects that feature in the volumes on the practice of drawing, painting and creativity.

 Published chapters from book 2 of “Painting with Light and Colour”: